 |Financial year||SMSFs (%)||Large funds (%)||Outperformer|

 Note: While the methodology used to estimate SMSF performance resembles APRA’s, the data collected is not the same.
-The data in the table above is sourced from four ATO reports: SMSFs – A statistical overview 2012-2013, SMSFs – A statistical overview 2011-2012, SMSFs – A statistical overview 2010-2011, SMSFs-A statistical overview 2009-10, and SMSFs – A statistical overview 2008-09.
+The data in the table above is sourced from five ATO reports: SMSFs – A statistical overview 2012-2013, SMSFs – A statistical overview 2011-2012, SMSFs – A statistical overview 2010-2011, SMSFs – A statistical overview 2009-10, and SMSFs – A statistical overview 2008-09.

 Source: Table created by SuperGuide using ATO performance data.